popgemy/remarkable-owl/content/pages/codabuy.md

 1.  download Trust wallet or Binance :

 The most trusted & secure crypto sites .

-you can get trust wallet from :trustwallet.com
+you can get trust wallet from  :  www.trustwallet.com

-and get binance from:www.binance.com
+and get binance from : www.binance.com